kstrongholte/plant-a-garden/README.md

-# plant-a-garden
+# Plant a Garden
-Discover what to plant and when.
+Learn what to plant and when.